ilmenit/RastaConverter/wiki/FAQ.md

 <a name="multithreading"></a>
 ## Can I use multiple threads for faster conversion?

 Yes!
 RastaConverter supports multithreading with the `/threads` parameter.
-The converter automatically manages worker threads for optimal performance.
+Each evaluator runs on its own worker thread, and the core loops scale well across CPU cores.

 **Performance tips:**
-- Use `/threads=N` where N is the number of CPU cores
+- Use `/threads=N` where *N* matches your physical cores (or leave one core free to keep the desktop responsive)
-- Set threads to the number of physical cores (or 1-2 less) to keep system responsive
+- Remember that `/cache` is per thread, so total line-cache memory ≈ `threads × cache` MB
-- Increase cache size per thread (e.g., `/cache=16` for 16MB per thread)
+- Knoll dithering and the main optimizer both honor `/threads`, so you get parallel speed-ups in preprocessing and in the search loop
-- Regional mutation strategy may be better with 8+ threads to reduce mutex contention
+- When running several instances in parallel, reduce `/threads` and `/cache` so they fit in RAM without swapping

 <a name="gpu-acceleration"></a>
 ## Can GPU acceleration (CUDA, OpenCL) be used for faster conversion?